Tests performed on donated blood

 A number of tests are performed on the blood you donate.
 These tests, along with your accurate medical history, greatly reduce the possibility of transmitting disease through blood transfusion.
-There are three categories of testing performed and they are as follows:
+There are three categories of testing performed:

 Tests that directly detect potential transmission of infectious diseases.